adrielepinto/bank_marketing/README.md

 ![banking](https://user-images.githubusercontent.com/97919969/219498934-7402fc5d-32fd-4a46-a425-6152d24827c3.jpeg)

+# Business Problem
-This case requires to develop a customer segmentation to define marketing strategy.
-The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
-The file is at a customer level with 18 behavioral variables.
+A leading bank wants to develop a customer segmentation to launch marketing campaign to specific group of customers.
+The bank has provided a Dataset summarized the usage behavior of about 9000 active credit card holders during the last 6 months.

 ###### - ID : Unique Identification Code of Credit Card holder.
 ###### - BALANCE : How much the customer spent on the credit card.